On a minimax principle in spectral gaps: Abstract

 \section{Abstract}

-The minimax principle for eigenvalues in gaps of the essential spectrum by Griesemer, Lewis, and Siedentop in~[Doc.~Math.~\textbf{4} (1999), 275--283] is adapted to cover certain abstract perturbative settings with bounded or unbounded perturbations, in particular ones that are off-diagonal with respect to the spectral gap under consideration.
-This in part builds upon and extends the considerations in the author's appendix to~[arXiv:1804.07816].
+The minimax principle for eigenvalues in gaps of the essential spectrum in the form presented by Griesemer, Lewis, and Siedentop in~[Doc.~Math.~\textbf{4} (1999), 275--283] is adapted to cover certain abstract perturbative settings with bounded or unbounded perturbations, in particular ones that are off-diagonal with respect to the spectral gap under consideration.
+This in part builds upon and extends the considerations in the author's appendix to~[J.~Spectr.~Theory~\textbf{10} (2020), 843--885].
 Several monotonicity and continuity properties of eigenvalues in gaps of the essential spectrum are deduced, and the Stokes operator is revisited as an example.